 The Mary W. Walker '33 Center for Academic Excellence (215-670-9251, 2nd Floor Alumni Hall) and the Human Resources Department (215-670-9217, 3rd Floor Rear, Alumni Hall) provide drug and alcohol prevention information and programming.
-The Peirce College Catalog and the College Policies for employees located at https://my.peirce.edu/ics/Intranet/College Policies (login required) College contain the College's substance abuse policies, information about drug and alcohol awareness, health risks, and resources on where to receive help and counseling, as well as College disciplinary actions.
+The Peirce College Catalogs and the College Policies for employees located at College Policies for employees located at:

+https://my.peirce.edu/ics/Intranet/College_Policies (login required), contain the College's substance abuse policies, information about drug and alcohol awareness, health risks, and resources on where to receive help and counseling, as well as College disciplinary actions.
 Please see the College's Community Calendar on the main page of the College portal, my.peirce.edu, for specific workshops and programs related to substance abuse.